Kanban-Zai/kbz-modules/kbz-consensus-m/README.md

 #kbz-consensus-m

-Kanban-Zai is an ethical consensus algorithm.
+Kanban-Zai is an ethical consensus algorithm based around the idea that without dissent it is hard to trust an outcome.
+Therefore full consensus is not the ideal outcome of a consensus round.

 # SETTINGS